A city known for its epic modern architecture, Rotterdam is the place to go when you feel like you’ve seen enough of the classic Dutch canals.

 🗺️ Route: We suggest walking around the lake anticlockwise to save the nicer views for later.

-2. A walk in Het Park, the perfect picnic spot
+2. Relax in Het Park, the perfect picnic spot

 Fancy a walk in one of the oldest parks in Rotterdam?
 Head to Het Park.
-With trees that are over 100 years old and a French style garden, Het Park is the perfect place to relax after a long week of work.
-If you’re lucky, you may be able to spot some woodpeckers or tawny owls.
+With trees that are over 100 years old and a French-style garden, Het Park is the perfect place to relax after a long week of work.
+If you’re lucky, you may also be able to spot some woodpeckers or tawny owls.

-If a moment of peace and tranquility is what you’re looking for instead, you shouldn’t miss the nearby Schoonoord at Kievitslaan.
+If a moment of peace and tranquillity is what you’re looking for instead, you shouldn’t miss the nearby Schoonoord at Kievitslaan.
 A true hidden gem, Schoonoord is the perfect place to unwind.
-You can visit from 10 AM to 5 PM.
+You can visit from 8:30 AM to 4:30 PM.

 🚇 How to get there: Take the metro to Erasmus MC (metro station Dijkzigt) or the tram to Kievitslaan.